I’ve worked with circular saws on numerous projects, from intricate carpentry designs to everyday woodwork.

 You may think blade accidents only apply to reciprocating blades that rotate towards you, but did you know that it also applies to circular saws?
 The rationale for this situation is often the possibility of a kickback.

 If your circular saw kicks back during the usage, it’s not farfetched to think that it might hit you.
-We suggest keeping a distance from the blade to prevent this ugly scenario.
+Keep a distance from the blade to prevent this ugly scenario.

 Keep the Power Cord Away From the Blade